Personalised living tips for guys

 Fill your room with photos

 Are you a bit of a home bird?
-Then why not bring some of your favourite people and memories into your bachelor pad in the form of printed photos?
+Then why not bring some of your favourite people and memories in the form of printed photos?
 These can help in the first few months when you’re making the transition into independent living.
 There are plenty of places that will print off photos from your phone such as Boots, Jessops and Kodak Express.
 Then simply frame them or stick them up on your noticeboard or desk.

 Add some plants